jst-build/jst/examples/cpp-tutorial/README.md

 $ jst-lock  # generates repos.json lock-file (from repos.in.json)
 ```

+Afterward, the `repos.json` lock-file will appear in the workspace root of
+stage 1.

-> Note: this lock-file is also mandatory if others want to import your project,
+> Note: this lock-file is not just mandatory for building, but also required if
-> and therefore should be committed!
+> someone wants to import your project, and therefore should be committed!

 ### Build and execute the binary